Fix iPhone Stuck in Headphone Mode: 8 Proven Methods

 The headphone detection system uses a tiny sensor inside the 3.5mm jack (iPhone 6 and older) or Lightning port (iPhone 7 through 14).
 When debris, moisture, or a software glitch triggers that sensor, your iPhone thinks headphones are connected even though the port is empty.

-On our iPhone 6s, a single lint fiber wedged against the sensor locked the phone in headphone mode for two days.
-Removing it took 30 seconds with a wooden toothpick.
+A single lint fiber wedged against the sensor can lock an iPhone 6s in headphone mode for days, yet it usually takes only seconds to clear out with a wooden toothpick.

-According to Apple’s support documentation on sound issues, the first step is checking Control Center.
+According to Apple’s support documentation on sound issues, checking Control Center is Apple’s recommended first diagnostic step for all 15+ audio-related symptoms.
 Swipe down from the top-right corner and look at the volume slider.
 If it says “Headphones” instead of showing a speaker icon, your phone is stuck.

 If your iPhone thinks headphones are plugged in but you’ve already cleaned the port, the problem is likely software-related.